And the Walls Came Tumbling Down: Controversy

 The book's revelations became the source of much controversy, as did Abernathy.
 Jesse Jackson and other civil rights activists made a statement in October 1989—after the book's release—that the book was "slander" and that "brain surgery" must have altered Abernathy's perception.
 Jackson, Andrew Young, and more than two dozen other prominent black leaders held a press conference at King's graveside to condemn Abernathy's allegations.
 A review in the Chicago Tribune stated of the book: "Here is a man at pains to paint himself as closer than a brother to King: his confidant, alter-ego and most trusted adviser.
 And then he proves his closeness by betraying the confidence."
-In 1995 the first Black woman state senator from Kentucky, Georgia Davis Powers revealed in her autobiography that she had been a mistress of King and had spent part of the final night of his life with him, confirming Abernathy's account.
+In 1995, the first Black woman state senator from Kentucky, Georgia Davis Powers, claimed in her autobiography that she had been a mistress of King and appeared to corroborate Abernathy's account by stating that she had spent part of the final night of his life with him.